forcedotcom/mobile-ui-elements/README.md

 - [jQuery](http://jquery.com), the JavaScript library to make it easy to write javascript.
 - [Backbonejs](http://backbonejs.org), a JavaScript library providing the model–view–presenter (MVP) application design paradigm.
 - [Underscorejs](http://underscorejs.org/), a utility-belt library for JavaScript.
-- [Ratchet](http://maker.github.io/ratchet), Prototype iPhone apps with simple HTML, CSS, and JS components.
+- [Ratchet](http://goratchet.com), Prototype iPhone apps with simple HTML, CSS, and JS components.

 ## FAQ ##

-__Polymer is still "pre-alpha" project.
+__Polymer is still "alpha" project.
 How should I use it?__

 Polymer as an overall project is still a work in progress.
 We feel that the underlying platform code leveraged for UI Elements is stable enough to start creating new apps for learning and prototyping purposes.
 Polymer will continue to be tweaked as the Web Components standard reaches its final stage.
-In the near future, a lot of Polymer features will be natively available in Chrome.
+Various building blocks of Web Components, including Shadow DOM, are now natively supported in Chrome.
+This enables better performance for your mobile applications.

 __Polymer doesn't work inside the WebView on Android below 4.4__